DynamicTimeWarping/DynamicTimeWarping.github.io/docs/faq.md

 \[1,1\]) 11+10+2\*10+2\*10+11 = 72 which is correct (=g\[4,4\]) .
 If
 you follow your backtracking "steepest descent" algorithm (red), you get the diagonal 11+2\*11+2\*11+2\*11=77 which is wrong.

+## Installation issues

+#### Python: `undefined symbol: alloca`, or warnings about C99 mode

+This is likely due to old compilers.
+If using `conda`, the following may help:

+    conda install gcc_linux-64
+	pip install dtw-python

+Note that you will have to delete cached `.whl` files.